 - Avoid overcooking the tilapia: For the most tender and moist fish, remove tilapia from the oven as soon as it is ready.
 Tilapia is fully cooked when it is white in color, flakes easily with a fork, and temperature reads 145°F when a thermometer is placed in the thickest part of the fish.
 Overcooked tilapia can become dry and chewy.

 - Add more flavor: For additional flavor, add diced garlic, garlic powder, onion powder, red pepper flakes, cayenne pepper, or ground black pepper to the dry rub seasoning.
-Great herbs to add include thyme, parsley, oregano, or dill.
+Great herbs to add would be thyme, parsley, oregano, or dill.
+Alternatively, you can use a flavored butter such as garlic herb butter instead of plain butter.

 - Bake tilapia uncovered: Tilapia does not need to be covered while baking in the oven.
 Because it is a thin fillet, it cooks quickly.
 Leaving it uncovered also allows it to develop more color and crisp on top while baking.